For Economics 3901: International Trade Assignment

 Trade Data Online

-Maintained on the Innovation, Science & Economic Development Canada web site (formerly Industry Canada), with information from Statistics Canada and U.S. Census Bureau.
+Developed by Industry Canada (now Innovation, Science and Economic Development Canada), the TDO database has trade data from Statistics Canada and the U.S. Census Bureau.
 Includes international trade statistics for Canada and its trading partners by country and product or industry.
-Can search by product (HS) Harmonized System (to 6-digit level) or by industry (NAICS) North American Industry Classification System or browse to find the code for your product or industry.
+Can be searched by product (HS) Harmonized System (to 6-digit level) or by industry (NAICS) North American Industry Classification System, or browse to find the code for your product or industry.

 Statistics Canada Data (formerly CANSIM)

-Statistics Canada data including thousands of tables that used to be in the CANSIM database are now accessible from this Data page.
-Limit by Subject: "International Trade", then search by keyword.
-Many trade tables are based on the NAPCS code.
+The Statistics Canada "Data" tab leads to thousands of tables including ones that used to be in the CANSIM database.
+Select from the filtering options on the left, e.g. Subject: "International Trade", and search by keyword.
+Many trade tables are based on the NAPCS code, for aggregated products and services.
+Has value of exports and imports by type of product and service, and price indices.

 UNcomtrade (United Nations Commodity Trade Statistics Database)